Alcohol means beer, wine, fermented beverages, intermediate products and other alcohol (spirits).

 Revenue stamp means a special marking which conforms to special security requirements and is attached to excise goods or the sales packaging thereof indicating the payment of excise duty.

-Revenue stamps can be ordered from the Estonian Tax and Customs Board by the importer of alcohol products, an excise warehousekeeper, a registered trader or the person who brings in Estonia for commercial purposes the alcohol permitted for consumption in another Member State.
+Revenue stamps can be ordered from the Estonian Tax and Customs Board by the importer of alcohol products, an excise warehousekeeper, a registered consignee or the person who brings in Estonia for commercial purposes the alcohol permitted for consumption in another Member State.
 The revenue stamps shall be issued if the person meets the requirements set in the Alcohol, Tobacco, Fuel and Electricity Excise Duty Act, included:

-- the person holds a valid excise warehouse activity licence, an activity licence of a registered trader, the importer holds a notation regarding the alcohol import in the register of economic activities, or the person holds a notation regarding the wholesale trade, retail trade or catering service in the register of economic activities;
+- the person holds a valid excise warehouse activity licence, an activity licence of a registered consignee, the importer holds a notation regarding the alcohol import in the register of economic activities, or the person holds a notation regarding the wholesale trade, retail trade or catering service in the register of economic activities;

 - the person has no tax arrears, including tax arrears payable in instalments;